 To the people I met in Egypt, It’s been nearly a month since we returned from Egypt, but I’m still suffering from post-trip blues.
 Even now, I wake up thinking about those slow mornings in Zamalek, sipping pistachio lattes from the cozy coffee shop next door, strolling through quiet streets that eventually spilled into the … Continue reading An Open Letter to The People I Met in Egypt

-We’ve all grown up seeing photographs of the Twelve Apostles – magnificent rock stacks that rise majestically from the Southern Ocean on Victoria’s dramatic coastline, and reading about them in school textbooks (about their Biblical significance).
-However, when I was there last summer, I realized that nothing prepares you for the real thing.
-The Great … Continue reading The Great Ocean Road: Experiencing Australia’s Most Scenic Drive
+This post may contain affiliate links, which means I may earn a small commission at no extra cost to you if you make a purchase through them.
+We’ve all grown up seeing photographs of the Twelve Apostles – magnificent rock stacks that rise majestically from the Southern Ocean on Victoria’s dramatic coastline, and reading about them … Continue reading The Great Ocean Road: Experiencing Australia’s Most Scenic Drive

 “The rain stops and my friend departs.
 I wish he had stayed, I wish the rain had not stopped so soon.” -Ruskin Bond.
 It was just another day when I met ‘this person’.
 He came to JNU to play football with my friends.
 A brief interaction, some words exchanged over alcohol and dinner, and I … Continue reading My Encounter With ‘This Person’: From Strangers to Friends